ABOUT

 ABOUT PI-CASC

-The Pacific Islands Climate Adaptation Science Center (PI-CASC) was established by the Department of the Interior (DOI) on October 7, 2011 to address the challenges presented by climate change and variability for federal, state, nongovernmental, community, indigenous Pacific Islanders, and resource managers in Hawaiʻi and the Pacific Islands region.
+The Pacific Islands Climate Adaptation Science Center (PI-CASC) was established by the Department of the Interior (DOI) on October 7, 2011 to address the challenges presented by climate change and variability for federal, state, nongovernmental, community, Indigenous Pacific Islanders, and resource managers in Hawaiʻi and the Pacific Islands region.

 About the CASC Network